-To determine the proportion of renewable energy usage, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
+To determine the GHG Emissions, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
 If no information is available on the geographic distribution of the nodes, reference networks are used which are comparable in terms of their incentivization structure and consensus mechanism.
 This geo-information is merged with public information from the European Environment Agency (EEA) and thus determined.
 The intensity is calculated as the marginal emission wrt. one more transaction.